Depreciation & Methods for Calculating Depreciation

 What is Depreciation?

 In simple terms, depreciation is the gradual decrease in the value of an asset or a tangible asset over time due to wear and tear, aging, or being outdated.
-For example, when we buy a new bike, the value starts decreasing with each year passing by and its constant use.
+For example, when we buy a new bike, the value starts decreasing with each passing year due and its constant use.
 After a few years, it will not be worth as much as when it was first purchased.
 The same happens with machines, buildings, and other assets used in business.

 Depreciation helps spread the cost of assets over their useful lives, showing it as a significant expense in one year.